niclad/eece5640/hw3/p3/README.md

 # Homework 3, Problem 3
-OpenMP vector-matrix multiplication.
-This program uses OpenMP to parallely multiply a vector by a matrix.
-There are two versions: one that runs the multiplication function on multiple threads and another that uses OpenMP reduction for the element calculation loops.
+OpenMP and pthreads Dining Philosophers implementation and comparison.
+This program uses OpenMP to time and run the Dining Philosophers problem.
+Same for pthreads.
+The code included is different than in homework 2 - the code is altered so that operations are similar and to allowing for accurate timing.

 ## Files
 [Makefile](./Makefile) Used to compile the C++ code files [tedori_hw3p3_omp.cpp](./tedori_hw3p_omp.cpp) and [tedori_hw3p3_pthread.cpp](./tedori_hw3p3_pthread.cpp).